“Onsen” Japanese Hot Springs

 Buddhism and hot springs also share mythological links.
 Kukai, the founder of the Shingon sect in the ninth Century, is said to have discovered many hot springs across the nation, including the Shuzenji Onsen in Shizuoka Prefecture.

-If harnessed to their full potential, electricity created from geothermal energy could one day replace Japan’s reliance on coal and gas.
+If harnessed to its full potential, electricity created from geothermal energy could one day replace Japan’s reliance on coal and gas.
 Currently, Japan generates just 0.3% of its electricity from geothermal resources, which experts say is a wasted opportunity during a time when countries are feverishly searching for new ways to generate eco-friendly materials and lower their carbon footprint.

 Make sure the bath woman